 This course addresses the ethical, legal, and social issues which affect those involved in modern computing.
+Additionally, the course will examine privacy issues, civil, criminal, and administrative law, and information security governance.
 Specific topics will vary from semester to semester but general topics will include issues of privacy, security, and crime as they relate to computing.
 Prerequisite: Minimum of 12 hours of completed units in CSI or instructor consent.